gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    on any stream is a protocol violation.
 The receiver MAY terminate the SCTP association due to this protocol violation.
-Implementations that do not have a DTLS endpoint immediately ready on SCTP handshake completion will have to ensure correct caching of the messages until the DTLS endpoint is ready.
+Implementations that do not have a DTLS endpoint in a state where application_data record can be accepted on SCTP handshake completion, will have to ensure correct caching of the messages until the DTLS endpoint is ready.

    Whenever a mutual authentication, updated security parameters,